ruolin/fgbio/README.md

 * Open source development for the benefit of the community and our clients.

 ## Building
+### Cloning the Repository

+[Git LFS](https://git-lfs.github.com/) is used to store large files used in testing fgbio.
+In order to compile and run tests it is necessary to [install git lfs](https://git-lfs.github.com/).
+To retrieve the large files either:

+1. Clone the repository _after_ installing git lfs, or
+2. In a previously cloned repository run `git lfs pull` once

+After initial setup regular git commands (e.g. `pull`, `fetch`, `push`) will also operate on large files and no special handling is needed.

+To clone the repository: `git clone https://github.com/fulcrumgenomics/fgbio.git`

+### Running the build
+fgbio is built using [sbt](http://www.scala-sbt.org/).

 Use ```sbt assembly``` to build an executable jar in ```target/scala-2.11/```.
 Tests may be run with ```sbt test```.